Code-Institute-Submissions/mattb0101-stephs-closet_MayResub/README.md

 * Right now at mobile size, these work as expected in the cart, but at tablet size and above, the javascript is not being picked up.
 Could not easily figure this out, but would be one for the future.

 #### Stock Management
 * Currently the stock level is only managed by the checkout and this reducing stock levels when an order is confirmed.
-I have not had time to be able to get manual stock adjusting working, but along with purchasing in the future, this would be really good for store owners.
+The stock level can be manually updated by a store admin, but this has no references or traceability.
+With purchasing in the future, this would be really good for store owners to be able to see the reasons for adjustment levels and instead of manually adjusting the stock up or down from one screen, be able to receipt or issue with reason codes.
 Stock could do with being reserved per cart and across the system as well instead of just one line, but this is a future development.

 # Technologies Used